dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/coffee-lake.md

 **Block:**

-This blocks certain ACPI tabes from loading, for us we can ignore this
+This blocks certain ACPI tables from loading, for us we can ignore this

 **Patch**: